On analytical construction of observable functions in extended dynamic mode decomposition for nonlinear estimation and prediction: Single-Machine Infinite-Bus System

-Consider a synchronous generator represented by model 0.0 \cite{Dandeno1986}, also referred to as the classical model:
+Consider a synchronous generator represented by model 0.0, also referred to as the classical generator model:

-connected to an infinite bus, as shown in Fig. \ref{fig.smib}.
-In (\ref{eq1a.SMIB.original})--(\ref{eq2a.SMIB.original}), $\delta$ is the electrical angle related to the rotor mechanical angle, $\omega$ is the angular velocity of the revolving magnetic field, $\omega_{s}=2\pi f$ is the synchronous angular velocity of the revolving magnetic field, $f$ is the system frequency, $M=2H/\omega_{s}$ is the inertia constant, $D$ is the damping constant, $P_{m}$ is the mechanical power, and $P_{e}$ is the electrical power.
+connected to an infinite bus as in Fig. \ref{fig.smib}.
+In (\ref{eq1a.SMIB.original})--(\ref{eq2a.SMIB.original}), $\delta$ is the electrical angle related to the rotor mechanical angle, $\omega$ is the angular velocity of the revolving magnetic field, $\omega_{s}=120\pi$ is the synchronous angular velocity of the revolving magnetic field, $M=20/\omega_{s}$ is the inertia constant, $D=10$ is the damping constant, $P_{m}$ is the mechanical power, and $P_{e}$ is the electrical power.